beaubhp/synthwave/README.md

-# Music-bot
+# Synthwave Music Bot using Discord JS
-A complete code to download for a music bot.
-Using a module (discord-player) 🎧
+A complete music-only discord bot, ready to go! 🎧

-Looking for a code for a music bot ?
-This fully open source code is made for your !
 Warning, this code uses the v12 of the Discord.js module.
 Previous versions such as (11.5.1, 11.5.0 or other) will not be supported.

 Well, let's start by downloading the code.